individual-brain-charting/api/README.md

 # Returns a link that takes you to EBRAINS login page and stores an access token locally
 ibc.authenticate()

-# Fetch info on all available files, load as a pandas dataframe and save as ibc_data/available_statistic_map.csv
+# Fetch info on all available files
+# Load as a pandas dataframe and save as ibc_data/available_statistic_map.csv
 db = ibc.get_info(data_type="statistic_map")

 # Keep statistic maps for sub-08, for task-Discount